sdball/printable-ascii/README.md

 # Install

 Get `bin/printable-ascii` into your `$PATH` however you like.
+There are no other dependencies other than Ruby itself.
+The Ruby you already have on your system should be fine.

 ## Homebrew

-Using my [custom homebrew tap](https://github.com/sdball/homebrew-tap) installation is easy!
+If you use my [custom homebrew tap](https://github.com/sdball/homebrew-tap) then installation is easy!

-If you install the tap itself then `brew update` will include it when it finds updated formulas.
+If you install the tap itself then `brew update` will find updates and available new formula.

 ```
 brew tap sdball/tap